WHAT TO DO IN ROTHENBURG OB DER TAUBER

 Why Visit Rothenburg ob der Tauber?

 After one day in Rothenburg on der Tauber, I am happy to say that it has become one of my favorite cities (towns) in Germany because it feels like you are in a fairy tale.
 It is one of the first (or last) stops of the RomanRoad – road trip.
 The end (or beginning) of the more than 400-kilometer long road trip (where you will pass many medieval towns and pretty castles) is Neuschwanstein Castle near the Austrian and Swiss border.

 Disclaimer: This post contains affiliate links which means, I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

-In June of this year, when I was heading to Switzerland to do my annual road trip, I decided to have a layover in Rotenburg (UPDATED: I revisited again, one year later just because it is so pretty).
+In June of this year, when I was heading to Switzerland to do my annual road trip, I decided to have a layover in Rotenburg (UPDATED: I revisited, one year later, just because it is so pretty).

 The minute I “entered” Rothenburg, I fell head over heels in love with this gorgeous city/town (p.s.
 I still believe that Bremen, my home town is actually the very best place to visit in Germany, though 🙂

 How to Arrive in Rothenburg ob der Tauber

 By car: I came by car, as I was heading to Switzerland afterward.
-There are parking options in the Old Town, but at very busy times, it might be difficult to find any (and it definitely cost money in the daytime; free parking from 6 pm until 9 am).
+There are parking options in the Old Town, but at hectic times, it might be difficult to find any (and it definitely costs money in the daytime; free parking from 6 pm until 9 am).

-While I headed to Switzerland afterwards, Rothenburg is a popular stop when doing a road trip through Southern Germany.
+While I headed to Switzerland afterward, Rothenburg is a popular stop when making a road trip through Southern Germany.

-By train: Rothenburg ob der Tauber (there are several Rothenburg in Germany but some are spelled a bit differently, so make sure to look for the correct one) has a train station and it is very easy to get there by train — it takes about 2-3 hours from Munich (the capital of Bavaria), and then you can either walk to the old town or take a bus.
+By train: Rothenburg ob der Tauber (there are several Rothenburg in Germany, but some are spelled differently, so make sure to look for the correct one) has a train station, and it is very easy to get there by train.
+It takes about 2-3 hours from Munich (the capital of Bavaria), and then you can either walk to the old town or take a bus.

 Day Trip From Munich or Frankfurt to Rothenburg